-(This course is a prerequisite for SAM 445 Sports Managerial Accounting.)
+This course is a prerequisite for SAM 445 Sports Managerial Accounting unless administrative approval is granted.

 ANT 101: Introduction to Anthropology (3 semester hours)

 This course explores the ways in which the human experience is both a shared and individual experience.
 The course provides a framework for examining, comparing, contrasting, and analyzing the fundamental facets of humanity such as gender, ethnicity, language, economics, and art.